rubik/xenon/docs/index.rst

     :target: https://pypi.python.org/pypi/xenon/

 Xenon is a monitoring tool based on `Radon <https://github.com/rubik/radon/>`_.
+It monitors your code's complexity.
 Ideally, Xenon is run every time you commit code.
 Through command line options, you can set various thresholds for the **complexity** of your code.
 It will fail (i.e. it will exit with a non-zero exit code) when any of these requirements is not met.

 Installation
 ------------